ricsxn/labelsgen/README.md

 # LabelsGen
-Utility to generate labels that include QR codes for DOMs or generic products
+Utility to generate labels that include QR codes for generic products

 ## Setup
 Before proceeding with the setup, ensure that the following prerequisites are satisfied by your system: